| |

 at the age of 7 months his health deteriorated, he developed regular

-bouts of severe vomiting/diahorrea, stopped eating and lost lots
+bouts of severe vomiting/diahorrea, stopped eating and lost lots of

-So, not a great start in life for him.
+a great start in life for him.

 We

-approached Sue for behavioural/training advice when George was 8
+approached Sue for behavioural/training advice when George was 8 months

-hr session, Sue was fantastic with both George and us as a family.
+was fantastic with both George and us as a family.
+Sue is just as

-Sue is just as good with people as she is with dogs, and had a wonderful
+good with people as she is with dogs, and had a wonderful laid-back

-techniques to help him.
+him.
 It really was a revelation!
-I had owned
+I had owned dogs in the past so thought

-dogs in the past so thought I understood the basics, but had never
+I understood the basics, but had never owned a nervous dog, so Sue’s

-Also, the nature of dog training has changed a lot over the years
+advice and guidance was invaluable.
+Also, the nature of dog training

-so I would recommend a refresher course to anyone!
+has changed a lot over the years so I would recommend a refresher

 Dogs